 Earlier, the PPF interest rate is payable was decided on a yearly basis or as per requirement.
 However, since April 2017, the rates are changed and declared on a quarterly basis.
-The rate of interest applicable on the PPF had raised to 8% and was pinned there between October 2018 and June 2019.
-However, it has been slashed once again by 0.1%.
+The rate of interest applicable on the PPF has been reduced from 7.9% to 7.1% and was pinned there between April 2020 to June 2020.

 |Time Period||Interest Rate (p.a.)|